LucaMingarelli/compnet/README.md

 ```

 Although in this case both the equally-distributed and maximal
-compressions yield the same, this needs not be the case in general.
+compressions yield the same result, this needs not be the case in general.

 Considering for instance the network
 ```python